 My yearly accounts are published on my website and can be found at the bottom of this page.

 Secretarial Assistance Allowance

 This is the "staff budget", and as you can guess pays for my staff, my employer taxes and their pension contributions.
 It also pays for their travel and incidental expenses should they be travelling with work.
-I have two Brussels-based members of the team, Chief of Staff Laura Rayner, and Policy Advisor Schams El-Ghoneimi.
+I have two Brussels-based members of the team, Chief of Staff Laura Rayner, and Foreign Policy Advisor Ciaran Carey.
 Under the Parliament's rules they are employed directly by the Parliament.
-My other staff are employed directly by me, in Scotland, with their salaries, tax and pensions being run by a Scottish firm of Chartered Accountants.
+In Scotland I have a Senior Policy Advisor, Adam Marks and a Senior Communications Officer, Clyn Gallagher.
+These are employed directly by me with their salaries, tax and pensions being run by a Scottish firm of Chartered Accountants.

 The Parliament will not pay out anything until the finance office sees an employment contract, identification and proof the staff member is registered for social security, in our case a P45 or P46.
 Likewise, the finance office will not reimburse travel costs until they see ticket stubs and original hotel invoices, whereupon the real costs incurred will be reimbursed.

 This same budget also pays for the accountancy fees and for any further consultant I may choose to employ during the course of my parliamentary term.